Glossary

 A format that uses simple symbols to format text.
 You can create headings, bold text, lists, and more to create readable documents.

-Example: Export your reading notes in Markdown format to paste into blogs or Notion.
+Example: Export your reading log in Markdown format to paste into blogs or Notion.
+Markdown format is available only in paid plans.

 Megabyte (MB)